-Should Patient Preferences Shape How New Drugs Are Developed?
+Should Patient Preferences Shape Drug Development Decisions?

 Official title: Release of draft (step 2) ICH E22: General Considerations for Patient Preference Studies